kadikraman/react-native-v2/lessons/code-style.md

 description: 'We talk about the importance of consistent code style and install a linter'
 ---

+This step is optional.
+If you want to just get stuck in the code, feel free to skip this.

-Adding a linter to your React Native project is a highly encouraged.
+Adding a linter to your React Native project is not mandatory, but highly encouraged.
 Not only does it help ensure a consistent code style throughout the project, it also highlights errors and often uncovers bad practices.
 I always set up linting and code formatting from the onset when starting a new project, even if it's just personal or a hobby project!

 The go-to linter for JavaScript is called [eslint](https://eslint.org/).
 There are three main reasons you should always install a linter: